tomjoht/documentation-theme-jekyll/index.md

 ## Managing links

-If you want to use a simple system for managing links, see the "Managed Links" section in {{site.data.urls.mydoc_hyperlinks.link}}.
+If you want to use a simple system for managing links, see the "Managed Links" section in {{site.data.urls.mydoc_hyperlinks.link | append: "#managed-links"}}.

 ## Other instructions